MastodonC/witan.httpapi/docs/api.md

 ![api-screenshot.png](api-screenshot.png)

-Clicking on the relevant API routes will expand into an information window where see the required fields and try out the API.
+Clicking on the relevant API routes will expand into an information window, within that window are the required fields and try out the API.

 ## How to check the API is healthy.